Retrieving and Editing Data

 •To retrieve all outstanding data, click the Retrieve outstanding rows icon or right-click anywhere in the Result tab and select Retrieve outstanding rows from the context menu.

-To be able to edit the data contained in your database tables, DatabaseSpy provides two different approaches: You can either generate the corresponding SQL statements and execute them in the SQL Editor or, more conveniently, retrieve data and edit it directly in the Result window.
+To edit data contained in your database tables, you can either generate the corresponding SQL statements and execute them in the SQL Editor or, more conveniently, retrieve data and edit it directly in the Result window.

 Do one of the following: